 First, a few preliminary pointers for determining what makes a good guest room book.

-How to choose books for your guest room:
+How to choose books to put in your guest room:

 - Pick books that lend themselves to browsing and flipping, with lots of easy stopping points.

-- Collect books with a variety of topics and tone, to suit a wide range of interests.
+- Collect books with a variety of topics and tones, to suit a wide range of interests.

 - Choose books that are eye-catching, with lots of pictures.
 Bonus points if they have beautiful covers that add to the decor.